The Office of Work/Life

 Prior to joining the Office of Work/Life, Deborah was the Program Manager of the Integrative Therapies Program in the Division of Pediatric Oncology, Columbia University Medical Center.
 In her role, Deborah devoted her work to designing, implementing, and evaluating wellness programs for clinicians, children, adolescents and young adults, and their caregivers, and oversaw program communications, education, outreach, and policy initiatives, both nationally and internationally.
 Deborah is involved in a number of professional organizations, including the American Public Health Association.

 Deborah earned her B.A. in English with a concentration in Pre-Medicine from Barnard College and her M.P.H. in Health Promotion-Sociomedical Sciences from the Mailman School of Public Health.

-Carolyn Sachs Singer - Child Care Resource Specialist, School and Child Care Search Service
+Carolyn Sachs Singer - Associate Director, School and Child Care Search Service

 Carolyn provides resources and information to expectant parents as well as families with young children as they make decisions related to parenting and child care choices.
 Through individual consultation and workshops, Carolyn supports families in finding quality and appropriate early care and education programs.

 Prior to her arrival at Columbia, Carolyn served as the Director of Early Childhood Education and Managing Director of Early Childhood and Children's Services at the Riverdale YM-YWHA.
 During her tenure, she developed a new area of service: recreational and therapeutic programs for children with special needs.
 Recently, Carolyn also served as Senior Director of Family Life at the JCC in Manhattan.

 Carolyn holds a M.S.Ed. in Curriculum and Teaching from Fordham University and a B.A. in Judaic Studies from the University of Cincinnati.
 She is a native of New York City and lives on the Upper West Side with her husband and children.